mike-lischke/antlr4ng/ReadMe.md

          lexNewGraphemeUTF8 average time   387µs over  400 runs of    85 symbols from emoji.txt DFA cleared
 ```

-Note: some of the corpus sizes differ, because of the test restructuring.
-In any case, the numbers cannot be compared directly, because different machines were used to take them.
+Note: Some of the corpus sizes differ due to the restructuring of the test.
+However, the numbers are not directly comparable anyway, as they were taken on different machines.

 ## Release Notes